Gokay1904/Data-Analysis-of-Video-Game-Sales-Between-1980-2020/README.md

   - The company with the fastest sales growth

 - Advanced Prediction Models using Deep Learning
-  - Price Prediction using Long-Short-Term Model (LSTM)
+  - Price Prediction using Long-Short-Term(LSTM) Model

 **Data Source: Kaggle**